jonatas/ideia.me/_posts/2024-07-04-my-first-contribution-to-rubygems.md

 It's not just about adding a gem to the server, but opening a commitment path to maintain the work and keep it up-to-date.

-I created the [timescaledb](ts-gem) gem to help Ruby developers to interact with TimescaleDB, a time-series database built on top of PostgreSQL.
+I created the [timescaledb][ts-gem] gem to help Ruby developers to interact with TimescaleDB, a time-series database built on top of PostgreSQL.
 As I work as a Developer Advocate at Timescale, I created the library but never used it on a production case.
 Now, let's take a look on what we have and how it will look